Your Resource for Disability Stories

 The issues you cover and the language and framing you use in your reporting can play a powerful role in how people with disabilities are treated in our society.
 Please use the below guides as a starting place to ensure accurate, ethical, and impactful reporting.

-- A Journalist’s Guide to Disability for Election 2024
+- A Journalist’s Guide to Disability for Elections

 - 5 Disability Stories Journalists Should Be Covering: